 Iterable in-app works by sending a silent push to your app to notify the client side that there is an in-app message in the queue, ready for our user to view.

-Example in-app workflow
+Example in-app journey

 - A marketer sets up an Iterable in-app message in the Iterable dashboard.